gsam7pro/Bvn-shots/README.md

 # Bvn-shots
-Website for imaginary video editing software, using HTML,CSS and bootstrap
+Website for imaginary video editing software, using HTML,CSS and bootstrap and Javascript
+@samcoder7 @Sanchitmyth5